oroinc/documentation/user_guide/my_oro/my_user_page.rst

 In the upper-right part of the page there is the following set of action buttons:

-:guilabel:`Configuration`—Click this button to configure how the interface will look for your, your email settings, and integrations.
+:guilabel:`Configuration`—Click this button to configure how the interface will look for you, your email settings, and integrations.
 See the :ref:`Configure Your Interface, Email Settings and Integrations <doc-my-user-actions-configure>` action description.

 :guilabel:`Edit`—Click this button to edit your profile.
 See the :ref:`Edit Your Profile <doc-my-user-actions-edit>` action description.